PraneethGopinathan/Focus/README.md

 However, once the judgement phase finishes, we will make this app open source again and we will start receiving pull requests. 😉

-***

-## Easter Eggs! 🥚🥚
-Oh, yeah!
-Forgot to mention, our app also has easter eggs.
-Try finding some.
-Here is a quick one, search `fireplank` in `wikipedia` module.

-I am pretty sure that's not what you expected. 😆

-***

 Huh? 🤨 Wot dis?
 Click at your own risk!